Fentanyl dealer sentenced to 14 1/2 years for overdose death

-SAN DIEGO (AP) - A San Diego-area drug dealer was sentenced Wednesday to 14 1/2 years in federal prison for selling fentanyl that led to the fatal overdose of a 25-year-old woman.
+SAN DIEGO (AP) - A San Diego-area drug dealer was sentenced Wednesday to 14 1/2 years in federal prison for selling fentanyl that led to the fatal overdose of a 26-year-old woman.

 Uriah Odish apologized to Tiffany Hansens’s mother for the suffering he had caused before the judge handed down the sentence.

-Note: This story has been corrected to note the age of the woman who died was 26 not 25.